Generalization

 K-fold cross validation (k=4).
 Source: Google ML Concepts.

-The dataset is divided into several folds (commonly called K-fold cross-validation), and the model is trained and validated on different subsets of the data in each iteration.
+In K-fold cross validation, the dataset is divided into several subsets or “folds”, and the model is trained and validated on different subsets of the data in each iteration.
 This provides a more comprehensive understanding of the model’s performance across various data splits, making it less sensitive to any specific partitioning.

 Cross validation is especially valuable when fine-tuning model hyperparameters, as it prevents overfitting to a specific validation set or the test set by providing a more generalized evaluation before the final test set assessment.